Skip to content

 Decision Tree using OpenCV

-The above diagram shows each step from reading an image using the cv2.imread() function to get an image dimension, calculate the center, create a rotation matrix, apply a rotation matrix to the image, save the rotated image, and display the rotated image.
+The above diagram illustrates each step, from reading an image using the cv2.imread() function to obtain the image dimensions, calculating the center, creating a rotation matrix, applying the rotation matrix to the image, saving the rotated image, and displaying the rotated image.

 Install the “opencv-python” library using the command below: